dtolnay/cargo-llvm-lines/README.md

 ## Output

-One line per function with five columns of output:
+One line per function with three columns of output:

 1. Total number of lines of LLVM IR generated across all instantiations of the function (and the percentage of the total).
-2. Number of instantiations of the function.
-For a generic function, roughly the number of distinct combinations of generic type parameters it is called with (and the percentage of the total).
+2. Number of instantiations of the function (and the percentage of the total).
+   For a generic function, roughly the number of distinct combinations of generic type parameters it is called with.
 3. Name of the function.

 ```